 Also during high school, under the suggestion of Mr. Wisniewski, Earl auditioned and subsequently performed with Chicago's All City Jazz Band.
 This was a high honor, as it was comprised of the cream of the crop players from the entire city.

 Finally, Mr. Wisniewski was the one who rallied behind Earl being recognized in the 1988 - 1989 Edition of Who's Who In Music, which is an esteemed international honor.

 Earl fondly reflects of his experience with Mr. Wisniewski, comparing him to the band instructor in the movie Whiplash.
 Wiz would (literally) throw something at you if or when you didn't get your part right.
 So if you didn't respect the discipline initially, you would by the time Wiz was done with you.

 After high school, Earl continued his music education at the highly respected VanderCook College of Music for 2 years.

 With over 25 years in this business, Earl's unofficial mission has been helping others by sharing the knowledge, wisdom and resources he's collected during this time.
 It's just what he does.
-His experience runs the gamut of working with all types, from beginners to legends, from groups to solo artists.
-As a Chicago native, he hails from a rich legacy of extraordinary talent, and will always aim to carry this legacy on by connecting with his clients in a way that brings the best out of them musically, thereby bringing timeless music to the world, one note at a time.
+He works with all types, from beginners to legends, groups to solo artists.
+He connects with his clients in a way that brings the best out of them musically, thereby bringing timeless music to the world, one note at a time.